Co-produced, written

-& performed by Sean Devare Directed by Alex M. Lee Co-producer Gustavo Sampaio Lighting Design by Kate August Stage Manager Glenn Potter-Takata First Violin is a solo performance piece investigating cultural inheritance and musical evolution.
-In discovering the oldest known ancestor of the violin and its connection to the Hindu epic poem The Ramayana, Sean Devare uses spoken word poetry, live music, and narration to chronicle his search for, and recreation of the fabled first violin, invented by the demon(ized) King Rāvana.
-Against a backdrop of personal and political turmoil in New York City, he reinvents the violin the only way he knows how.
-In undertaking a journey of both musical and personal revelations, Devare gives a new voice to the first generation Asian-American experience.
-Within these autobiographical encounters, he illuminates the consequences of limited narratives both past and present.
+original 2019 production at HERE Arts/Theatre Row: Directed by Alex M. Lee Lighting Design by Kate August Stage Manager Glenn Potter-Takata SUITE/Space 2022 production at Mabou Mines: Directed and Designed by Sean Devare Featuring Luke Santy (cello, sitar, guitar) & Tuânminh A Đỗ (ensemble, keys) Lighting Design by Wyatt Moniz First Violin is a biomythography as live performance poeticizing cultural inheritance and musical evolution.
+In discovering the oldest known ancestor of the violin and its distant connection to the Hindu epic poem The Ramayana, Sean Devare uses spoken word poetry, live music, and autobiographical narration to chronicle his search for, and recreation of the fabled first violin, invented by the demon(ized) King Rāvana.
+Against a backdrop of personal and political turmoil in New York City, he reinvents the violin by reconnecting to roots.
 First Violin was developed at Sarah Lawrence College and debuted at HERE Arts Center in the Sublet Series Co-op.
-Official selection for United Solo Festival at Theatre Row. |
+Official selection for United Solo Festival at Theatre Row and the inaugural Mixed Asian Media Festival.
+First Violin darshan was selected for the SUITE/Space Fellowship at Mabou Mines. |

 A visionary documentary of a brown man's psyche and a razor-sharp conversation with himself, and us, poeticizing the inner and outer madness of navigating today's America."